zenphantom/ml-git/docs/mlgit_commands.md

 Options:
 --bumpversion  Increment the version number when adding more files.
 --fsck         Run fsck after command execution.
+--metrics-file Insert the methic file path.
+--metric       Insert the metric key and value.
 --help         Show this message and exit.
 ```